SV-97/bitrev/README.md

     > for `$type`.

     for `$type = u8, u16, ..., u128` (I renamed the trait and method name afterwards).
 These basically all ended up being algorithms that do some variation of "scanning through the binary using shifts and accumulate a result".
 The `u32` case is interesting in that it uses a lookup table for certain values.
+* LUT: store all 8-bit reversions in a table and just index into that as necessary